ofefo/welcomeBach/README.md

 `sudo cp gnome-terminal.desktop ~/.config/autostart/`

-Currently onyl working in Ubuntu 18.04 with GNOME.
+Currently only working in Ubuntu 18.04 with GNOME.